fatih/pool/README.md

 Pool is a thread safe connection pool for net.Conn interface.
-It can be used to manage and re usage connections.
+It can be used to manage and reuse connections.

 ## Install